autoemulate.compare#

 Returns:

-DataFrame summarising cv results.
+DataFrame summarising cv results with preprocessing information.

 Return type: